Skip to main content

 5. Gerbera Daisy

-These brightly coloured blooms are amongst the most popular cut flowers in the world.
+These brightly coloured blooms are amongst the most popular cut flowers in the world – and it is not hard to see why.

 What does the Gerbera Daisy symbolise?

-Given their joyful appearance, it’s not surprising that gerbera daisies are said to represent cheerfulness.
+Given their joyful appearance, it is no surprise that gerbera daisies are said to represent cheerfulness.

-We’d say that gerbera daisies are amazing Easter flowers for anyone who needs some smiles and hope in their life.
+Gerbera daisies make an excellent Easter flower choice for anyone who could do with some brightness and hope in their life.

 6. Iris